Headteacher appraisal 2023

 - Set objectives for the headteacher

-- Appraise the performance of the headteacher, assessing their performance in the role against the relevant national standards of excellence for headteachers (GOV.UK website) and their performance objectives.
+- Appraise the performance of the headteacher, assessing their performance in the role against the headteacher standards 2020 (GOV.UK website) and their performance objectives.

 - Assess the headteacher’s professional development needs and the actions needed to address them